drhayes/drhayes.io/content/posts/gemini-rising-ai-goap/index.md

 ## Intro

-Before deciding on behavior trees for the AI of [Gemini Rising][gr], I flirted with using <abbr title="goal-oriented action planning">GOAP</abbr>.
-Simply put, <abbr title="goal-oriented action planning">GOAP</abbr> involves giving your actors goals and a collection of actions.
+Before deciding on behavior trees for the AI of [Gemini Rising][gr], I flirted with using {{< abbr GOAP "goal-oriented action planning" >}}.
+Simply put, {{< abbr GOAP "goal-oriented action planning" >}} involves giving your actors goals and a collection of actions.
 The goal is represented as a desired world-state.
 The actions have metadata that shows how taking that action mutates the world-state.
 The actors then path-find through the space of sequences of actions to see if any sequence will help them reach their goals.

-<abbr title="goal-oriented action planning">GOAP</abbr> has been used in many video games, most notably perhaps in F.E.A.R.
+{{< abbr GOAP "goal-oriented action planning" >}} has been used in many video games, most notably perhaps in F.E.A.R.
 It's very interesting, surprisingly simple... and complete overkill for my project.
 I ended up removing it from Gemini Rising.
 However, the decisions that I made along the way of exploring GOAP helped me create an improved implementation of behavior trees, so I consider it worth the effort.
 Mostly.

-As is my wont in these articles, I'm not going to go in-depth in defining what <abbr title="goal-oriented action planning">GOAP</abbr> is.
-For that, I'd refer you to the [<abbr title="goal-oriented action planning">GOAP</abbr> site itself][goap], as well as a [paper written by Jeff Orkin, the guy who originated the technique][orkin1].
-Another good reference is [this gamedev tutsplus article about <abbr title="goal-oriented action planning">GOAP</abbr>][gametuts] with some nice examples.
+As is my wont in these articles, I'm not going to go in-depth in defining what {{< abbr GOAP "goal-oriented action planning" >}} is.
+For that, I'd refer you to the [{{< abbr GOAP "goal-oriented action planning" >}} site itself][goap], as well as a [paper written by Jeff Orkin, the guy who originated the technique][orkin1].
+Another good reference is [this gamedev tutsplus article about {{< abbr GOAP "goal-oriented action planning" >}}][gametuts] with some nice examples.

 ## Goals